 Southern Africa: Canyon to Cape

-The newest addition to our ‘Africa’ portfolio is a magical 24-day journey encompassing southern Namibia and South Africa.
+‘Southern Africa: Canyon to Cape’ is a magical 24-day journey encompassing southern Namibia and South Africa.
 It is a remarkable mix of breathtaking scenic beauty, from the mighty dunes and spectacular Fish River Canyon in Namibia, to the spectacular wild flowers of South Africa’s Northern Cape.

 The tour begins in Namibia’s second city, Swakopmund, located on the Atlantic coast.
 From here we move south to the magnificent star-shaped red dunes of Sossusvlei and the stunning vista of the dead Camel Thorn trees standing in the white pan of Dead Vlei.
 We continue south to Luderitz and the ghost mining town of Kolmanskop, before heading to one of Namibia’s biggest claims to fame – the Fish River Canyon.
 We have two nights in this unbelievably scenic area before heading north to Koes, where we take an exhilharating safari drive into the Kalahari Desert tracking the shining star of any safari – the majestic lion.
 Crossing into South Africa we spend three nights inside the Kgalagadi Transfrontier Park, a wonderful reserve shared and jointly administered by both South Africa and Botswana.
 We have multiple game drives here before heading south to Upington and the wonderful Augrabies Falls National Park.
 Next stop is Namaqua National Park where we witness the spectacular display of wild flowers, quiver trees and enormous granite outcrops.
 Finally we head to Cape Town at the end of our momentous ‘Canyon to Cape’ tour!

 - See the small creatures on the ‘Living Desert’ tour

 - Enjoy a boat cruise of Walvis Bay